osrf/www.ros.org/features.md

 ### Recording and Playback of Messages

-Since the [publish/subscribe system](http://wiki.ros.org/Topics) is anonymous and asynchronous, the data can easily be captured and replayed without any changes to the code of participating processes.
+(Steffi: awkward) Since the [publish/subscribe system](http://wiki.ros.org/Topics) is anonymous and asynchronous, the data can easily be captured and replayed without any changes to the code of participating processes.
 For example, if you have Task A that reads data from a sensor, and you wish to develop Task B that does some processing with Task A, ROS makes it easy to capture the data published from Task A to a file, and then republish that data in the file off-line at a later time.
 The interfaces between tasks makes it such that Task B can be agnostic to the source of the data (Task A).
 This is a powerful design pattern that can significantly reduce your development effort and promote flexibility and modularity in your own system.

 ### Remote Procedure Calls